Reporting and resolution framework

 Complaint Triage Officer

-Brian Ward is the Independent Complaint Officer who counts Alberta Artistic Swimming among his Provincial and National Sport Organization clients.
-Brian fills the role of an external, third-party agent who will guide you through the complaints process outlines in the AAS Discipline and Complaints Policy and Procedure and/or explore other options.
-Brian is the Independent Complaint Triage Officer who reviews misconduct reports at the Provincial and some Club level submitted through the Make a Report button with ALIAS.
+Jahmiah Ferdinand-Hodkin is the Independent Complaint Officer who counts Alberta Artistic Swimming among his Provincial and National Sport Organization clients.
+Jahmiah fills the role of an external, third-party agent who will guide you through the complaints process outlines in the AAS Discipline and Complaints Policy and Procedure and/or explore other options.
+Jahmiah is the Independent Complaint Triage Officer who reviews misconduct reports at the Provincial and some Club level submitted through the Make a Report button, and online Complaint Form.

 The Independent Complaint Triage Officer is empowered to launch appropriate investigations based on evidence or a situation reported as per the CAS/AAS Safe and Welcoming Sport Policy Suite.
 Your contact with the Independent Complaint Triage Officer is confidential, subject to certain legal requirements.
 The Independent Complaint Triage Officer is a certified workplace harassment investigator.